 They would agree to meet again the following week and continue dating in this way.
 Sometimes the girl is kidnapped and stays with a boy for a week.
 Then the girl is returned.
 Then the boy’s family comes to the girl’s family to ask if the girl would like to come live with the boy’s family.

 All Vietnamese originally were Chinese minorities as they annexed the land from China.
-They settled in different places and established different culture.
+They settled in different places and established different cultures.
 The Kinh people make up 85 percent of the Vietnamese people.

 Historically, in Vietnam, it is important to have a son to carry on the family name.
 The eldest son has